-Policy FLU-12C: The Town shall utilize density increases, transfer of development rights, and other appropriate strategies to encourage transit oriented development along transit corridors within its boundaries, and in the Town Center.
+Policy FLU-12A: The Town may utilize density increases, transfer of development rights, and other appropriate strategies to encourage transit oriented development along transit corridors within its boundaries, and in the Town Center.

-Policy FLU-12D: The Town shall allow the transfer of development rights from areas identified as appropriate for recreation and open space, conservation, government facilities, or other public uses to areas within transit corridors or the Town Center, as appropriate.
+Policy FLU-12B: The Town may allow the transfer of development rights from areas identified as appropriate for recreation and open space, conservation, government facilities, or other public uses to areas within transit corridors or the Town Center, as appropriate.

-Policy FLU-12E: The Town, through the Land Development Regulations, may create development bonuses, as appropriate, to further the achievement of adopted urban design, economic development, affordable housing, conservation, public education, and/or recreation and open space goals, objectives, and policies.
+Policy FLU-12C: The Town, through the Land Development Regulations, may create development bonuses, as appropriate, to further the achievement of adopted urban design, economic development, affordable housing, conservation, public education, and/or recreation and open space goals, objectives, and policies.

-Policy FLU-12F: The Town, on an on-going basis, shall seek to reduce regulatory barriers to the achievement of adopted urban design, economic development, affordable housing, conservation, public education, and/or recreation and open space goals, objectives, and policies.
+Policy FLU-12D: The Town, on an on-going basis, shall seek to reduce regulatory barriers to the achievement of adopted urban design, economic development, affordable housing, conservation, public education, and/or recreation and open space goals, objectives, and policies.

-Objective FLU-13: Economic Development
+▶ OBJECTIVE FLU-13: ECONOMIC DEVELOPMENT